Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_3_bias_sources.md

 **Detection Method:** Audit measurement processes and data quality across groups

-**Academic Foundation:** Reflects "Power Asymmetries in Data Production" principle
+**Academic Foundation:** Reflects the "Power Asymmetries in Data Production" principle

 **Executive Action Required:** Standardize measurement processes across all demographic groups

 ### Source 6: Deployment Bias (Priority: 🔴 Critical)
 **What It Is:** Using AI differently than originally intended

-**Example:** Using hiring screening AI as final decision-maker instead of initial filter
+**Example:** Using hiring screening AI as a final decision-maker instead of an initial filter

 **Why It's Critical:** Can amplify bias beyond original design assumptions